bernt-matthias/planemo-ci-action/README.md

 - `.tt_skip` are ignored in all modes
 - `.tt_biocontainer_skip` are not tested using containers but conda is used for resolving requirements.

+Additionally a file `.autoupdate_skip` can list repositories that should be ignored in the `autoupdate` mode.

 Tools and workflows are discovered in all directories, except for `packages/` and `deprecated/`.
 These directories may be absent.